Stony Plain Road: 103A / 104 Avenue

 Stony Plain Road continues as a spur of 102 Avenue into the upscale residential neighbourhoods of Glenora and, after passing over Groat Road, Westmount.
 After crossing 121 Street, the road's name changes to 104 Avenue which passes in front of the old Molson's brewery.

 Prior to 1989, 104 Avenue formed the south boundary of the Old Canadian National rail yard.
 After the railway yard's closure, 104 Avenue became a major site of redevelopment.
 Here the road passes a block south of the boundary between Wîhkwêntôwin and Downtown and the neighbourhoods of Queen Mary Park and Central McDougall, the so-called "North Edge" of downtown.
 In the area to either side of 116 Street, 104 Avenue is lined to north by the Unity Square West and East strip malls and condo developments, and to the south by the Longstreet Mall and several other smaller strip malls.
 From 112 Street to 104 Street, 104 Avenue runs along the south side of MacEwan University City Centre Campus.
 Continuing east, 104 Avenue passes the 104 Street Promenade in Edmonton's warehouse district, and Rogers Place.

 At 101 Street, the road again changes names to 103A Avenue, it then passes on the south side of the CN Tower, the north side of Edmonton City Hall, the south side of Edmonton Police Headquarters, and the north side of Chinatown.
 Eventually it merges into Jasper Avenue.

 102 Avenue

 102 Avenue is a short arterial road west of downtown Edmonton.
 102 Avenue is first occupied by Stony Plain Road at 149 Street.
 It then changes name to 102 Avenue at 142 Street.
-Prior to flying over Groat Road, it passes by Government House and the former site of the Royal Alberta Museum.
+Prior to flying over Groat Road, it crosses the Ramsay Ravine at Wellington Bridge and passes by Government House and the former site of the Royal Alberta Museum.
 It then sees the official start of Jasper Avenue at 125 Street.
 At 124 Street it transitions from an arterial to a collector road, with inbound traffic following 124 Street south for one block before it turns east and becomes Jasper Avenue.
 102 Avenue enters the neighbourhood of Wîhkwêntôwin and ends at 111 Street.
 A separate segment of 102 Avenue begins west of 109 Street and passes through downtown Edmonton, ending at a five-way intersection at Jasper Avenue and 95 Street.